rcsoccersim/manual/source/soccerserver.rst

 .. **server::reliable_catch_area_l** (default value: 1.2).
 ..
 And **server::min_catch_probability** (default value: 1) also need to be change to [0, 1].
 ..
 All these parameters are defined in server.conf file.

+If the goalie successfully catches a ball it is moved adjacent to and facing the ball and both the goalie and ball have their velocities set to zero.
+When the goalie moves, dashes or turns while the ball is caught, the ball remains adjacent to and directly in front of the goalie.

+The goalie can issue catch commands at any location.
+If the catch is successful, and the ball is outside of the penalty area or if the goalie moves the ball outside of the penalty area and it's still in the field, an indirect free kick is awarded to the opposing team at the ball's current location.
+If a caught ball is moved over the goal line but not inside the goal, a corner kick is awarded.
+If a caught ball is moved into the goal, a goal is awarded.

 Later, in server version 14.0.0 a heterogeneous goalie has been introduced.
 Beginning with this version online coaches can change the player type of goalie.
 The